 Proper signing and notarization reinforce the affidavit’s authenticity.
 Both steps are necessary for the document’s acceptance in legal proceedings:

-- Signing: The affiant must sign the affidavit in the presence of a notary public to confirm their identity.
+- Signing: The affiant must sign the affidavit in the presence of an online notary public to confirm their identity.

 - Notarization: A notary public adds their signature and seal, attesting that the affiant appeared before them and acknowledged the contents of the affidavit.
 Notarization varies by jurisdiction, so consulting local laws is crucial.